 - In March 2020, India has 15 labs to test the coronavirus.
 At present, there are more than 1000 COVID-19 testing laboratories in India.

 - Two Indian firms were in a race to develop a vaccine against COVID-19.
 Bharat Biotech has successfully developed an inactivated vaccine – ‘Covaxine’, India’s first COVID-19 vaccine.
 It is expected that this will be launched by August 15th, 2020 after completing human trails.

 - Several patients are being treated in hospitals, and several others with mild symptoms are being treated in their homes.

 - India is more vulnerable to epidemics because of its high population density, poor and unequal healthcare facilities, poor sanitation facilities in slums and rapid growing internal migration.
 Still many people in India do not have access to primary healthcare services.
 And the present number of hospitals are not in a position to handle a significantly high number of patients at a time.
 There is a lack of healthcare professionals in India.

-Do you think India is well prepared for a possible Coronavirus outbreak?
+Do you think India is effectively dealing with the COVID-19 outbreak?
 Share your thoughts through the comment section below.
 And subscribe to our blog to read answers to the trending GD topics.